joao-conde/pessoa/README.md

 # Pessoa

+Generates fake user profile data, ideal for testing purposes or for signing-up on questionable websites.

-Creates an identity.
-The crate is named after the Portuguese word for "person."
+Named after the Portuguese word for "person."

 ## Usage